DantSu/php-osm-static-api/docs/classes/DantSu/OpenStreetMapStaticAPI/Polygon.md

 ---
 ### ->addPoint

-Add a latitude and longitude to the multi-points line
+Add a latitude and longitude to the polygon